crykn/freetype-skin/README.md

 Other than that, you can specify any other property from [FreeTypeFontParameter](https://github.com/libgdx/libgdx/blob/48877d97317ca8063b9bf4479d3c253db417677a/extensions/gdx-freetype/src/com/badlogic/gdx/graphics/g2d/freetype/FreeTypeFontGenerator.java#L740) class, except the [`packer`](https://github.com/libgdx/libgdx/blob/48877d97317ca8063b9bf4479d3c253db417677a/extensions/gdx-freetype/src/com/badlogic/gdx/graphics/g2d/freetype/FreeTypeFontGenerator.java#L778) and the [`incremental`](https://github.com/libgdx/libgdx/blob/48877d97317ca8063b9bf4479d3c253db417677a/extensions/gdx-freetype/src/com/badlogic/gdx/graphics/g2d/freetype/FreeTypeFontGenerator.java#L792).

-Any omitted property will simply default to its value as specified in `FreeTypeFontParameter`.
+Any omitted property will simply default to its value as specified in `FreeTypeFontParameter`, except the `characters` which has some more advanced set than the default one.

 Here is an example with some advanced properties:
 ```libgdxjson